vuejs/docs/src/guide/component-basics.md

 For example, you might have components for a header, sidebar, and content area, each typically containing other components for navigation links, blog posts, etc.

 To use these components in templates, they must be registered so that Vue knows about them.
 There are two types of component registration: **global** and **local**.
-So far, we've only registered components globally, using `component` method of created app:
+So far, we've only registered components globally, using the `component` method of our app:

 ```js
 const app = Vue.createApp({})